Garryn Bek: Fictional character biography

 While orbiting the planet Rista, Bek encounters the Emerald Eye of Ekron, a sentient mystical object of near unlimited power.
 The Eye chooses Bek as its new "beholder", and it quickly becomes unclear which of the two is in control.
-Under the influence, Bek slays two innocent L.E.G.I.O.N. employees.
-The Eye soon chooses Marij'n as a "co-beholder", but shortly abandons them both in reverse succession.
-Marij'n, physically slimmed by the powers of the Eye rebuffs Bek's new-found affections and the two do not rekindle a romantic relationship.
+Under the influence, Bek kills two innocent L.E.G.I.O.N. employees.
+The Eye soon chooses Bek's estranged wife Marij'n as a "co-beholder", but shortly abandons them both in reverse succession.

-They do continue working as colleagues, often getting into more trouble such as when murderous infiltrators attacked the headquarters.
-This came after the group's clients were overrun with the rumour the entire place was closing down.
-Another infiltration attempt goes awry despite Bek's direction of the security forces.
-Bek spent some time neglecting his duties when he snuck off a to a jungle planet.
-He succeeds in his purpose, interrupting Captain Comet romancing his ex-wife Marij'n.

-When Dox's son Lyrl usurps control over L.E.G.I.O.N., Bek joins Dox's newly formed opposition group R.E.B.E.L.S.
-After Lyrl is defeated, Bek and his comrades once again assume control of L.E.G.I.O.N.
-Separately, Bek is involved in an effort to stop his old comrade Lobo from killing the earthman Mike Carlin.
-Since that time, Bek continues to serve as a capable administrator for the organization, most recently appearing unnamed in the events of Infinite Crisis.
+When Dox's son Lyrl Dox usurps control of L.E.G.I.O.N., Bek joins Dox's newly formed opposition group R.E.B.E.L.S.
+After Lyrl is defeated, Bek and his comrades once again assume control of L.E.G.I.O.N., where he becomes an administrator.

 Powers and abilities

 On his own, Garryn Bek has no extra-human abilities and shows lackluster combat skills.
 He is an exemplary administrator and pilot.

 Through his connection with the Emerald Eye of Ekron, Bek had access to near limitless power.
 Responding to (and also affecting) Bek's will, the Eye exhibited abilities to produce force fields, emit energy blasts, and manipulate the mind.